 Picking a cryptocurrency exchange is not trivial and involves a number of factors.
 Not all exchanges offer services to people living in the United States, not all of them will allow you to trade the digital asset you’re interested in, and they vary in terms of how decentralized they are.

-What Are the Main Crypto Trading Strategies?
+What Are the Main Types of Crypto Trading Strategies for Beginners?

 As cryptocurrency has become a more well-known asset class, people have devised various ways of HODLing.
 More and more people are using dollar-cost averaging, for example, which refers to simply purchasing a set amount of an asset over time.
 Dollar-cost averaging is a common way of investing long term in many assets, like exchange-traded funds (ETFs) or Bitcoin.

-As you may have guessed, day trading refers to making short-term, intraday trades for a given stock or asset.
+As you may have guessed, crypto day trading strategies refers to making short-term, intraday trades for a given stock or asset.
 Rather than HODLing an asset like a stock for the long-term, you’ll be buying and selling it very quickly, sometimes more than once per day.

 You may have heard the term swing trading, which is similar to day trading, except it usually involves slightly longer time periods of a few days or weeks.

-What Are the Crypto Day-Trading Strategies?
+What Are the Best Crypto Day-Trading Strategies?

-Moving Averages
+1. Moving Averages

 On the simple side, there are moving average indicators.
 As their name implies, moving average indicators calculate some average for a crypto asset — usually its trading volume, returns, or price movements — over a particular window of time.
 Moving averages are usually calculated for 30 days or 200 days, though this isn’t a hard-and-fast rule.